SA Health is committed to supporting the conduct of high quality health and medical research across the public health system.

 Human Research Ethics Committees (HRECs) are established to protect the welfare of people involved in research.
 More information on the individual HRECs within the public health system is available on the SA Health Human Research Committees page.

-Call for Applications: Department for Health and Wellbeing (DHW) HREC vacancy – (Clinical Doctor)
+Call for Applications: Department for Health and Wellbeing (DHW) HREC vacancies – Legal representatives (Full member and Deputy member)

-For more information and to apply, refer to the documents below:
+For more information and to apply, refer to the frequently asked questions below:

 The SA Health Single Ethical Review Model allows a single ethical and scientific review for all research taking place at multiple sites across the South Australian public health system.
 More information on the single ethical review model is available on the SA Health Single Ethical Review Model page.